mesemus/django-openid-op/README.md

 This library requires Python 3.6 to work as it depends on ```secrets``` module

-1. Set up virtualenv and create the login_server project
+1. Set up virtualenv and create the authorization_server project

 TODO: add pip